octue/get-deployment-info/README.md

 # Get deployment info

-A GitHub action that gets the information needed to build and deploy an Octue service to the cloud.
-This information is extracted and/or generated from:
+A GitHub action that gets the information needed to build and deploy an Octue service to the cloud from a main/production branch or a non-main/development branch.
+The required information is extracted and/or generated from:

 - The action inputs
 - `git`